Appointment of Director Appointment of Director

-This is a comprehensive guide that will hep you understand the differences between Executive Director and Non-Executive Directors in a company.
+This is a comprehensive guide that will help you understand the differences between executive and non-executive directors in a company.

 An executive director is more or less the full-time working director of an organisation.
 Also called internal directors, they generally have a specific role in departments like marketing or finance.
 They are responsible for allocating resources to achieve the department’s goals and may be involved in hiring new employees and overseeing budgeting.

-An executive director has overall responsibility for the day-to-day running of an organisation.
-They are also responsible for ensuring that everyone in their department works towards the same goals and objectives.
+An executive director has overall responsibility for the day-to-day operations of an organisation.
+They are also responsible for ensuring that everyone in their department works towards corporate decisions, the same goals and objectives.
 This can be difficult when there are multiple departments within an organisation, but it’s vital for the whole company’s success.

 Executive directors must have excellent organisational skills, prioritise tasks according to their importance, and handle multiple projects without getting overwhelmed.
 They need to be able to think on their feet and make decisions quickly when needed.